JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_hash_map_1a39112ae08f6ffc7ee58c6aa79772e094.md

 const_iterator cbegin() const
 ```

-Gets one constant iterator pointing to the first element of the map.
+Gets one constant iterator to the first element of the map.

 ## Return value
-Returns one constant iterator pointing to the first element of the map.
+Returns one constant iterator to the first element of the map.